- In Indiana, more than 1.27 million residents are enrolled in Medicare.

 Medicare Advantage in Indiana

-Twenty-six percent of Medicare beneficiaries in Indiana were enrolled in Medicare Advantage plans as of 2017, compared with an average of 33 percent nationwide.
-As of November 2018, there were 367,477 Indiana Medicare beneficiaries enrolled in private Medicare plans (as opposed to Original Medicare; that figure does not include people who had private coverage to supplement Original Medicare), which amounted to more than 29 percent of the state’s Medicare population.
+Twenty-eight percent of Medicare beneficiaries in Indiana were enrolled in Medicare Advantage plans as of 2018, compared with an average of 34 percent nationwide.
+As of mid-2020, there were 458,330 Indiana Medicare beneficiaries enrolled in private Medicare plans (as opposed to Original Medicare; that figure does not include people who had private coverage to supplement Original Medicare), which amounted to nearly 36 percent of the state’s Medicare population.
 That’s in keeping with the national trend of increasing enrollment in Medicare Advantage plans over the last several years.

 Medicare Advantage plan availability varies from one country to another.
-For 2019, Indiana residents can choose from among at least 11 Medicare Advantage plans, and up to 29 plans, depending on where they live.
+In 2020, Indiana residents can choose from among at least 11 Medicare Advantage plans, and up to 30 plans, depending on where they live.

 Although Medigap plans are sold by private insurers, the plans are standardized under federal rules.
 There are ten different plan designs (differentiated by letters, A through N), and the benefits offered by a particular plan (Plan A, Plan F, etc.) are the same regardless of which insurer is selling the plan.
 So plan comparisons are much easier for Medigap policies than for other types of health insurance; consumers can base their decision on premiums and less tangible things like customer service, since the benefits themselves are uniform.